MoOyeg/imageset-generator/README.md

 # OpenShift ImageSetConfiguration Generator

 This tool generates ImageSetConfiguration files for OpenShift disconnected installations using the oc-mirror tool.
 It takes OCP versions and operator suggestions as input and creates a YAML configuration that can be used to mirror container images and operators for air-gapped environments.
-The data used by the tool is stored in the data subfolder.To have it refreshed run rm -rf ./data/*.

 ## Quick Start